FRYSTAT HUNTING CASTLE

 8 - The castle grounds in the Upper Courtyard as a crossroads.
 From left: Zámecká street, Knight's Tavern, Golden street, Hrnčířská street

-Fryštát became a popular place for the knights of the Silesian dukes in the 15th and 16th centuries
+Casimir's great-great-grandfather, the Silesian Duke Casimir I Piast, founded the Pre-Castle in the 14th century, which became a popular place for the knights of the Silesian princes in the 15th and 16th centuries

 Stand by the fountain or sit by it.
-The Pre-Chateau, or Upper square, known in the 19th century as the Upper Square, was the most important gate to the Silesian castle town of Fryštát.
+The Precinct, or Upper Precinct, known as the Upper Square in the 19th century during the Larisch-Mönnich period, was the most important gate to the Silesian castle town of Fryštát and a popular meeting place for the Silesian knights.
 It was dominated by a tall medieval tower called the Upper, or also Cieszyn Gate.
-The Pre-Chateau, like the Upper Tower, was founded in the first half of the 14th century by the Silesian Duke Casimir I Piast.
-The Pre-Chateau developed very quickly.
-Wealthy townspeople lived here as the medieval middle class.
-They produced and sold canvas here.
-The amount of canvas was enormous, so there were also large warehouses in this suburb, from which merchants distributed canvas throughout Europe.
-In the Precinct area, there is still an inn building with a dance hall dating from the mid-19th century, but with a history dating back to the early 14th century.
-At that time, merchants passing through Fryštát stayed here and parked their carriages and stabled their horses in the inn's yard.
-It was very busy here in the Middle Ages.
-The castle grounds were a crossroads of the Copper, Salt and Amber Trails, and the royal route connecting the Central European royal cities also ran through here.
-It is no wonder that the Fryštát nobles forced the Silesian Duke Přemysl I Piast to ban horse-drawn carriages from passing through the square.
-Therefore, around 1360, the Silesian Duke had a road bypass built around Fryštát (today's Karola Sliwky Street).
+The Pre-Castle was founded in the first half of the 14th century by the Silesian Duke Casimir I Piast for wealthy burghers who produced and sold linen here.
+The amount of linen produced in Fryštát was enormous, which is why there were several large warehouses in this suburb, from which merchants distributed linen throughout Europe.
+Merchants stayed here in the Precinct, where the inn with a dance hall still stands today.
+Although this inn dates back to the mid-19th century, it continues its predecessor, whose history dates back to the early 14th century.
+At that time, these merchants stayed here and parked their carriages and stabled their horses in the inn's yard.
+The Pre-Castle grounds were a crossroads of the Copper, Salt and Amber Trails, and the royal route connecting the royal cities of Central Europe also ran through it.
+In addition to merchants, ducal, royal and other ceremonial processions also passed through Fryštát.
+These processions were official and announced by the Silesian Duke, which is why a retinue of messengers led by the ducal envoy was already waiting for them here at the Pre-Castle grounds.
+Royal processions, in turn, were led by the closest relative of the person whose procession was or by his highest-ranking aristocrat.
+When the two envoys met here at Pre-Castle, a polite welcome took place and then the royal procession followed the ducal retinue to the castle, where they arrived along the Castle Alley.
+In the Middle Ages, Pre-Castle was therefore a very busy place.
+It is therefore not surprising that the Fryštát nobles forced the Silesian Duke Přemysl I Piast to ban horse-drawn carriages from passing through the square.
+Therefore, around 1360, the Silesian Duke had a road bypass built around the northern walls of Fryštát (today's Karola Sliwka Street).
 Soon, houses with blacksmiths began to be built along this new bypass, which then provided their services to passing merchants.
-The poor of Fryštát also stopped here to beg the merchants for alms.
-The dominant feature of the Pre-Chateau was the now-defunct magnificent Chapel of St. Nicholas and the now-defunct Miserov Chateau of the von Pelko knightly family.
+The poor of Fryštát also stood along the bypass to beg passing merchants for alms.
+Apart from the tower, which was demolished in the 19th century during the residence of the Larisch-Mönnich family, the dominant feature of the Pre-Castle was the no longer existing magnificent chapel of St. Nicholas (demolished 1640-42) and the no longer existing Miserov castle of the knightly family von Pelko (demolished in the second half of the 20th century).

-The castle grounds are the main gateway to Fryštát
+The castle grounds are still the main gateway to Fryštát today, although their appearance has completely changed

-The castle grounds are the main gateway to Fryštát
+The castle grounds are still the main gateway to Fryštát today, although their appearance has completely changed

 An inn with a history dating back to the turn of the 13th and 14th centuries